|2010-cycle districts:||State Senate, State House « NEW|

 Congress: On April 12, 2011, the state House passed HB 5004, and on June 9, the state Senate passed an amended version, but the two houses reached an impasse before the 2011 elections ... when, subject to pending litigation, the Republicans (with the help of the Lieutenant Governor's tiebreaking vote) won unilateral control of the legislature.
-On January 20, the state legislature passed HB 251, which was signed by the Governor on January 25, and precleared on March 14.
+On January 20, 2012, the state legislature passed HB 251, which was signed by the Governor on January 25, and precleared on March 14.
 On October 2, 2013, the congressional plan was struck down by a court, based on an unconstitutionally broad use of race.
 The congressional plan will remain for the 2014 elections, but will have to be replaced thereafter.

 State leg.: After the governor vetoed HB 5001, the legislature passed HB 5005, which was signed by the governor on April 29, 2011, and precleared on June 17.

 On January 21, 2013 (Martin Luther King, Jr. Day), the state Senate considered for the first time and passed HB 259, modifying state legislative districts; the bill has been blocked in the state House.

 Redistricting political control:

 Governor State Senate State House Congressional lines R 20 D, 20 R 32 D, 67 R (after 2011 elec.)
 State legislative lines R 22 D, 18 R 39 D, 59 R 2000 cong. lines R 18 D, 22 R 34 D, 64 R 2000 state lines R 18 D, 22 R 34 D, 64 R